Step-by-step guidance with links to official sites and realistic payment timelines.

 Step 4: Activate Your Payment

-Once approved, you’ll receive an SMS with activation instructions.
-You must activate your payment within 30 days or lose your benefits.
+Once approved, you will receive an SMS with activation instructions.
+You must activate payment within 30 days or your benefits may lapse.

 How Much Will I Get?

-- 38-58% of your previous salary (depending on your income level)
+- 38–58% of your previous salary, depending on income level

 - Maximum: R17,712 per month (2025 rates)

-- Duration: 1 day of benefits for every 6 days worked (maximum 365 days)
+- Duration: one day of benefits for every six days worked, up to 365 days

 Week 3–4: Biometric verification and processing

-Payments are made: Monthly, directly into your bank account, usually between the 15th-25th of each month.
+Payments are made: Monthly, directly into your bank account, usually between the 15th and 25th.

 Common Delays and How to Avoid Them

-Incomplete UI-19 Form: Chase your former employer immediately.
-They’re legally required to provide this within 7 days.
+Incomplete UI-19: Your employer is legally required to provide this within seven days.

 What to Do While You Wait

-Register with recruitment agencies – some require UIF registration as proof you’re genuinely unemployed.
+Register with recruitment agencies as some require UIF proof.

-Consider short-term work – freelancing or casual work is allowed but must be declared.
+Short-term or freelance work is allowed but must be declared.

 Red Flags: When to Follow Up